MatterCoder/matterflow-docs/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+The `npm run start` command builds your website locally and serves it through a development server, ready for you to view at http://localhost:3000/.

 ### Build

 ```